cscart/docs/en/user_guide/manage_products/products/simple_versus_configurable.rst

         -   Customers can subscribe for a specific product variation.
     *   -   Creation process
         -   Option combinations can be created individually or generated automatically.
 Automatic generation always creates all possible option combinations for a product and doesn't overwrite existing combinations.
-        -   Product variations can only be generated automatically.
-Automatic generation allows to create all possible combinations for a product or combine only specific options.
-The data of existing variations of a product is lost when automatic generation of variations is used again for the product.
+        -   Until version 4.7.2, adding a new variation to a product required re-generating all variations of the product (the data of existing variations was lost in the process).
+Now you can always select which of the possible variations should exist in your store, and the data of already existing variations isn't lost until you delete those variations.
     *   -   Database
         -   Option combinations are stored in a separate table that is called ``cscart_product_options_inventory``.
         -   Product variations are stored in the ``cscart_products`` table.
 It's the same table where the products are stored.